BXING2/natural-language-processing/QuestionAnswering/README.md

 Dataset Link: https://www.kaggle.com/datasets/yasserh/imdb-movie-ratings-sentiment-analysis

 ## Model
-The model is BERT (Bidirectional Encoder Representations from Transformers) Base model with a sequence classification head (BertForSequenceClassification).
-The model consists of the embedding layer, 12 encoder layers, and classification layer.
-The weights of the 11th encoder layer (0 index) and the classification layer are finetuned for 20 epoches, with all other model parameters frozen.
+The model is LLaMA-3-1B (Large Language Model Meta AI) with a language modeling head (LlamaForCausalLM).
+The model consists of the embedding layer, 16 decoder layers.
+The weights of the 15th encoder layer (0 index) are finetuned for 10 epoches, with all other model parameters frozen.

+When using the original model to generate answers, the prompt takes the following format:
+> "||" + {Context} + " " + {Question} + " "

+When using the finetuned model to generate answers, the prompt takes the following format:
+> <Context> + {Context} + <Question> + {Question} + <Answer>

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" /> <img src="figures/train_valid_acc.png" height="300" />